hemanth-sunkireddy/ESW_Project/README.md

 ## Dissolved Oxygen
-- pH is inversely proportional to the dissolved oxygen.
+1. pH is inversely proportional to the dissolved oxygen.
-- Temp is inversely proportional to the dissolved oxygen.
+2. Temp is inversely proportional to the dissolved oxygen.
+3. normal values for DO is 10-20 mg/L
+4. Dissolved oxygen measure decreases in increase of fish count.
+5. Suppose we increase fishes. that means they respire more O_2.
+6. So we need to increase oxygen supply by turning ON the water fountain

 ![graph relation b/w DO and temp](dissolvedOxygen_temperature.jpg)

 ```